 But seriously, Foster Blake thought: HANG ON!
 I have a lot of expertise and education, I have tried and tested and reviewed frillions of products, and I have had so, so much feedback from the good women of Australia telling me they think skin care is about as easy to navigate as a garden maze after four whiskies while wearing a blindfold.
 I should do something with this magical trinity, she thought, like make a delicious stew or a macaroni necklace!
 Fortunately she decided to create a skin care line instead, which she named Go-To, and which she launched in 2014.

-Go-To is deliberately tight edit of only five essential products – a cleanser, moisturiser, exfoliator, multi-purpose (body) oil and lip balm, designed to strip away all the confusion and jibber jabble that can so often sneak into skin care, to offer women a confidently simple and effective skin care option.
-Only the most useful and powerful and proven ingredients have been utilised, and there is absolutely no palm oil, petrochemicals, PEGs, mineral oils, parabens, sulfates, silicones, GMOs, synthetic colours or fragrances, or animal testing of any kind.
-(Foster Blake notwithstanding.)
+Go-To is certified cruelty-free, and a deliberately tight edit of essential products – a cleanser, moisturiser, face oil, exfoliator, multi-purpose (body) oil and lip balm, designed to strip away all the confusion and jibber jabble that can so often sneak into skin care, to offer women a confidently simple and effective skin care option.
+Only the most useful and powerful and proven ingredients have been utilised, and there is absolutely none of these rascals: petrochemicals, PEGs, mineral oils, parabens, sulfates, silicones, GMOs, synthetic colours or fragrances, or, duh, animal testing of any kind.